northeast-kansas-library-system/next.training/source/basic/basics.rst

 - The early years:
  - NExpress began as a courier system among Northeast Kansas libraries, and several Northeast Kansas Library System members participated with the Kansas City Public Library Consortia (KCLC) through 2008.
 - 2007:
  - In 2007, NEKLS began to explore alternative options to KCLC, and NEKLS decided in 2008 to manage its own shared catalog called "NExpress."
-The Koha integrated library management system was chosen and NEKLS contracted with LibLime - a division of Progressive Technology Federal Systems, Inc. (PTFS).
+The Koha integrated library management system was chosen and NEKLS contracted with LibLime - a division of Progressive Technology Federal Systems, Inc. (PTFS) - for support and server management.
 - 2008:
  - The NExpress shared catalog went live using Koha on August 15, 2008, with 13 participating libraries.
+- 2009:
+ - 11 more libraries joined Nexpress.
 - 2011:
  - In 2011, NExpress changed support companies from LibLime to ByWater Solutions.
+- 2016
+ - Paola Free Public Library joined NExpress.
 - 2018:
  - In August of 2018 the catalog was re-branded from NExpress to "Next Search Catalog" with the help of Zephyr Marketing in Kansas City.
 - 2019:
+ - Highland Community College joined Next Search Catalog.
  - As of January 2019, Next Search Catalog includes 44 public libraries; 1 school district; and 1 community college library.